 How are events used?

-Events are valuable because you can use them to validate the occurrence of a particular action at a particular time.
+Events are valuable because you can use them to confirm that a particular action occurred at a particular time.
 For example, we may want to know the last time our machine was refilled.
 Using events, we can look at the most recent timestamp from the Refilled event type and answer this question immediately.

 Since events are basically a history of every individual thing that happened in your system, you can roll them up into aggregates to answer more advanced questions on the fly.